LennartKeller/trf_training_tut/text/PyTorchLightning.md

 ## Model

 ## Transformers

 Since we do not build our own model, we need to load the pretrained transformer in the constructor of the model.
 To be able to load different models, we introduce the name of the model as hyperparameters.
-There are only two more model specfic hyperparameters, namely the the learning rate and the id of the target sentence tokens.
+Since the model is pretrained, we only have to specify two other hyperparameters, namely the learning rate and the id of the target token.
-Because Huggingface models are also subclasses of torch `nn.Module` class loading the transformers works flawlessly and its parameters are registered as parameters of the `PlLanguagemodelForSequenceOrdering` class.
+Because Huggingface models are also subclasses of the  `nn.Module` class, loading the transformer model works flawlessly, and the language model is recognized as a submodule of the `PlLanguageModelForSequenceOrdering` class.

 ```python bla
 class PlLanguageModelForSequenceOrdering(LightningModule):